 A wireframe is a tool used by website designers to present a web page layout to a prospective client.
 It is a blueprint for a web page and is often populated with sample text and graphics.
 The layout may be rearranged as needed to generate the proper page layout for the content and purpose of the page.

 WordCamps are, in effect, WordPress conventions.
 They traditionally last 2-3 days and are filled with presentations usually organized into Tracks.
 Typical Track examples area WordPress User and WordPress Developer.
 The price of admission is usually in the order of $20-$40/day and may include lunch and possible swag (t-shirt, stickers, etc.) Visit https://central.wordcamp.org for the worldwide schedule.

 WordPress is an open-sourse software platform licensed under GPL/2 that is written primarily in the PHP programming language that uses MySQL database software to operate as a content management system (CMS).
 WordPress is a fork of the blogging software b2/cafelog modified by Matt Mulllenweg and Mike Little beginning in 2003.
 (From WordPress.org)

-A blog web hosting service owned by Automattic.
-It provides free blog hosting for registered users and is financially supported via paid upgrades, “VIP” services and advertising.
+A web hosting service owned by Automattic.
+It provides free WordPress website hosting for registered users and is financially supported via paid upgrades, “VIP” services and advertising.